-Tim McGraw and Faith Hill are one of the most iconic couples in country music and Hollywood.
-The pair fell in love quickly while on tour and went on to form a bond that has captivated audiences and drawn fans into their shared lives as they raised three daughters and furthered each other's careers.
+Tim McGraw and Faith Hill are one of the most iconic couples in country music as well as Hollywood.
+The country superstars fell in love quickly while on tour and went on to form a bond that has captivated audiences and drawn fans into their shared lives as they raised three daughters and furthered each other's careers.
 Over the years, they have collaborated musically, starred onscreen together in Yellowstone prequel series 1883, and passed on their knack for singing to not one, but all three of their children.

 Life Leading Up to Love

 Like Hill, McGraw questioned his identity at a young age after finding out that his dad wasn't his biological father.
-Though his biological father's fame (Frank Edwin "Tug" McGraw Jr. was a minor league baseball player) gave him a slight edge when getting his first single released, McGraw’s star rose by his own volition with the release of Not A Moment Too Soon, which reached Top Country Album status in 1994.
+Though his biological father's fame (Frank Edwin "Tug" McGraw Jr. was a major league baseball player) gave him a slight edge when getting his first single released, the Louisiana native's star rose by his own volition with the release of Not A Moment Too Soon, which reached Top Country Album status in 1994.

-At the start of the Spontaneous Combustion Tour, Hill was engaged to producer Scott Hendricks, and some sources say that McGraw was planning to marry his long-term girlfriend at the time.
+At the start of the Spontaneous Combustion Tour, Hill was engaged to record producer Scott Hendricks, and some sources say that McGraw was planning to marry his long-term girlfriend.
 But the bond between the two musicians was so strong it led them both to reevaluate their current status and come to the conclusion that they couldn't live without one another.

 Creating a New Life As Partners

-The pair were married on October 6, 1996 in Lousiana at McGraw's aunt Barbara's house.
-They started a family with the birth of their first daughter, Gracie, in 1998.
-A couple of years later, they welcomed Maggie Elizabeth, their second daughter.
+The pair wed on Oct.6, 1996, in Louisiana at McGraw's aunt Barbara's house.
+They started a family with the birth of their first daughter, Gracie, in 1997.
+They welcomed Maggie Elizabeth, their second daughter, in 1998.
 Their third was soon on her way in 2001, but due to medical complications, Audrey Caroline was born early via C-section, weighing only 3 pounds and 11 ounces.
-Her birth was a trying time for the country duo who had to pull together even closer to endure the difficult hand they were dealt until Audrey grew healthier.
+Her birth was a trying time for the country duo, who had to pull together even closer to endure the difficult hand they were dealt until Audrey grew healthier.

 McGraw and Hill cite keeping family first as a means to maintain their healthy relationship and mutual respect for one another.
-"I think Tim and Faith came to the party as equals," Nashville singer and businessman Gary Morris told Good Housekeeping.
+"I think Tim and Faith came to the party as equals," Nashville star Gary Morris told Good Housekeeping.
 "It's apparent to me that they love each other more than they love their work."

 Making Music and Touring Together

-The pair released two duets in the late 1990s, “Just to Hear You Say That You Love Me" and "Let's Make Love," which even earned them a Grammy.
+The pair released several duets in the '90s: "It's Your Love," "Just to Hear You Say That You Love Me" and "Let's Make Love," which even earned them a Grammy.
 In 2000, the unstoppable duo hit the road together again on the Soul2Soul Tour.
-The vast majority of the 65-date tour completely sold out, and each artist performed their own full sets focusing on their latest albums, McGraw's A Place In The Sun and Hill's Breathe.
+The vast majority of the 65-date tour sold out, and each artist performed their own full sets focusing on their latest albums, which were McGraw's A Place In The Sun and Hill's Breathe.

 To coincide with their first-ever album together, they took to the road again with a third incarnation of the Soul2Soul World Tour.
-This time, the pair is traveling the world with over 100 dates, performing songs from the 2-hour and 15-minute sets together and solo.
+This time, the pair traveled the world with over 100 dates.

-Last October, McGraw and Hill celebrated their 21st anniversary.
-McGraw told the Today Show, "In the car, I drive.
+Years later, their bond remains strong.
+In 2017, McGraw told the Today Show, "In the car, I drive.
 In the relationship, she drives.
 We make decisions about things in different ways, but we always talk about it before we do it."